Topological Charge-2ne Superconductors

-In this section, we consider how to build up the topological charge-$2ne$ superconductor from Read-Green ingredients.
-The Read-Green Pfaffian wavefunction for the $(p+ip)$-wave topological superconductor is built from the 2-point real space form factor $\tilde{g}(z_1-z_2)=(z_1-z_2)^{-1}$, which corresponds to the $k$-space version of $g(\mathbf{k})=k_x+ik_y$.
-For the charge-$2ne$ superconductor, a direct extension is simply ``pairing of pairing'', {\it i.e.}, the $2n$-point form factor $\tilde{F}(z_1,\cdots,z_{2n})=\prod_{q=1}^n (z_{2q-1}-z_{2q})^{-1}$.
-However, the wavefunction constructed from this approach remains a Pfaffian and a charge-$2e$ superconductor instead of a charge-$2ne$ one, due to the nonvanishing correlator of Cooper pairs.
+{\it Generalization of the Read--Green Wavefunction.---} We first consider to build up the topological charge-$2ne$ superconductor from Read--Green ingredients.
+The Read--Green Pfaffian wavefunction for the $(p+ip)$-wave topological superconductor is built from the 2-point real space form factor $g(z_1-z_2)=(z_1-z_2)^{-1}$, which corresponds to the $(p+ip)$-wave pairing in $k$-space.
+For the charge-$2ne$ superconductor, a direct extension is simply ``pairing of pairing'', {\it i.e.}, the $2n$-point form factor $F(z_1,\cdots,z_{2n})=\prod_{q=1}^n (z_{2q-1}-z_{2q})^{-1}$.
+However, the wavefunction constructed from this approach remains a Pfaffian and describes a charge-$2e$ superconductor instead of a charge-$2ne$ one, due to the nonvanishing correlation function of Cooper pairs.
+More naturally, a charge-$2ne$ superconductor is constructed by introducing pairing between each pair of electrons within the $2n$-electron cluster.
+The elementary wavefunction $F$ is now \beq F(z_1,\cdots,z_{2n})=\prod_{i<j\le 2n}\frac{1}{z_i-z_j}, \eeq as illustrated in Fig.~(\ref{fig:quartet}).